m-teifou/Spark-Docker-Assighnment/README.md

 # Spark-Docker-Assighnment

+Spark:
+      file AirBnB_EDA.ipynb: Includes data exploration from the DataCup assignment written in Spark

+Docker:
       1- Download  Spark-Docker-Assighnment folder to c:

       2- Go to c:\ Spark-Docker-Assighnment

       3- Run:

             docker build -t airbnb .

       4- a screen shot of the output is in: result screenshot.JPG